HMS Pluto (1756)

 HMS Pluto was an 8-gun fireship of the Royal Navy, originally built as the mercantile vessel New Concord.
-The Navy purchased her in December 1756 and fitted her for service during the Seven Years' War.
+The Navy purchased the ship in December 1756 and fitted her for service during the Seven Years' War.
 She took part in the Raid on Rochefort and the Battle of Quiberon Bay before being sold in 1762.

 Construction and purchase

 Deptford Dockyard, where Pluto was fitted out between January and May 1757.